markusressel/openhasp-config-manager/README.md

 ### config.json

 openhasp-config-manager makes use of the `config.json` on your plate.
-Since the official API doesn't allow uploading the full file, so only some changes are currently supported.
+It can use information to detect things like screen orientation, and also allows you to deploy config changes to your plate when you make changes in the config.json file.
+Since [the official API does not support uploading the full file](https://github.com/HASwitchPlate/openHASP/issues/363), only settings which can also be set through the web ui on the plate itself are currently supported.

-To retrieve the initial version of the `config.json` file you can use the built-in File Browser integrated into the webserver of your OpenHASP plate.
+To retrieve the initial version of the `config.json` file you can use the built-in file browser integrated into the webserver of your OpenHASP plate.

 The official `config.json` file doesn't provide enough info for openhasp-config-manager to enable all of its features though.
-To fix that OCM looks for an additional section within the file which is not present by default:
+To fix that openhasp-config-manager looks for an additional section within the file which is not present by default:

 ```json
 {